 A transfer plan is focused both on where you want to transfer and what your major will be.
+Different schools will often require different preparation for the same major.

 Honors transfer privileges vary from school to school.